PeterEFrancis/python-course/chapters/8. for loops/exercises.md

 # `for` loop Exercises

 1. **Divisors**.
-Ask the user for an integer `n` and then print a list of all of the positive divisors of that integer.
+Ask the user for a non-negative integer `n` and then print a list of all of the positive divisors of that integer.

 	Sample Transcripts: